Linguistics MA: Language Teaching Specialization (LTS)

 Who enrolls in our program

 An MA in Language Teaching is considered the terminal degree for language teachers who wish to teach adults or children in private or public schools, institutions, colleges, or universities in the US or abroad.
 Our graduates teach across multiple contexts both in the US and abroad.
-See the Spring 2012 newsletter story to read about some of our graduates.
+See the Spring 2012 newsletter story to read about some of our graduates, and see our Alumni spotlight pages to see what and where some of our graduates are teaching or working.

 Public K-12 schools require additional licensure in their local states, as well as preparation through programs such as the UO Teach Program in the College of Education.
 Public elementary and secondary schools abroad likewise generally require additional local certification.

 Our admissions are limited to a cohort of 20-25 students each year, to ensure a quality graduate experience.